Aylur/gnome-extensions/README.md

 > [!NOTE]
 >
-> Unfortunately this extension is not available on
+> Unfortunately, this extension is currently not available on
 > [extensions.gnome.org](https://extensions.gnome.org/).
 See
 > [#1](https://github.com/Aylur/gnofi-gnome-extension/issues/1)